cbartsch/BeatLib/readme.md

 # BeatLib

-C++/Qt/QML library for audio analysis
+C++/Qt/QML library for audio decoding and signal processing.
+Apply any effects, filters and analyze audio data in real time.

 ## Documentation